oxidecomputer/oxide.ts/README.md

 ## Using the API client

 We intend to publish the generated code on npm, but have not done so yet.
-In the Oxide web console (the primary consumer of the TS client) we use the library by generating it from a given spec version with `npm run gen-from` and versioning a full copy of the generated code in that repo.
+In the Oxide web console (the primary consumer of the TS client, not yet open source) we use the library by generating it from a given spec version with `npm run gen-from` and versioning a full copy of the generated code in that repo.

 ## Generating the client